jgam/college-recommend/college/README.md

   => basic functionality of write done and connected with backend.

 - now get the ids from backend and colleges initiallly after login successfully then save it to context
+- in tempData, used static id.
+So need to read that after login.